NiklasNilsson79/TrustConstruct/README.md

 - The full report is stored securely in the backend
 - Backend computes a SHA-256 hash
-- Hash + metadata is written to the blockchain via the company OKX Wallet
+- Hash + metadata is written to the blockchain on Sepolia via the company OKX Wallet

 On-chain data contains **no personal information**, only a cryptographic fingerprint.